jy95/osm_opening_hours_humanized/README.md

 -----

-If you try to parse a field which is invalid or contains a pattern which is not supported, an `humanized_opening_hours.exceptions.ParseError` (inheriting from `humanized_opening_hours.exceptions.HOHError`) will be raised.
+If you try to parse a field which is invalid or contains a pattern which is not supported, an `osm_opening_hours_humanized.exceptions.ParseError` (inheriting from `osm_opening_hours_humanized.exceptions.HOHError`) will be raised.

 If a field contains only a comment (like `"on appointment"`), a `CommentOnlyField` exception (inheriting from `ParseError`) will be raised.
 It contains a `comment` attribute, allowing you to display it instead of the opening hours.